Covering You Comes First

 Coverra Insurance knows how hard you work to build the life you have, and it is essential for your peace of mind to adequately protect your investments.
-We are an independent agency offering a broad range of insurance solutions, allowing us to tailor a program that best fits your business and personal insurance needs.
+We are an independent agency offering a broad range of insurance solutions, allowing us to tailor a program that best fits your business insurance, employee benefits, and personal insurance needs.
 No two people are alike, no two businesses are alike; therefore, there isn’t a “one-size-fits-all” solution to insurance programs.

 Coverra Insurance has years of experience working with individuals and business owners across the Midwest.
 We have a proprietary process in place to help our clients choose the correct and sufficient amount of insurance coverage for every aspect of their life.
 When you’re looking for a new insurance policy or would like to change existing coverage, our team of experienced agents are prepared to guide you through your insurance options, securing the most appropriate protection for you and your business.
 Learn more about us!